sammyboardman/prophius/README.md

 - 'DEL /api/user/:id' to delete the user from the database

 This project have 2 services:
- 1. users-Service: handles users registration
+ 1. users-service: handles users registration
- 2. notifcation-service: handles notifications like email
+ 2. notifcations-service: handles notifications like email

 # Note
  To avoid getting 401 Unauthorised MailGUN StatusCode when trying to send Email